GLADYS (nee Murray) then Magee, then Campbell

 Died in Cardinal, Ontario May 9, 1963

-We do know that he was a handsome Irishman who swept her off her feet when she was only 16 years old when he was on a trip to Winnipeg.
-We know that she married him and moved to Cardinal, Ontario where they lived in the home of his mother.
+Dave was a handsome Irishman who swept Gladys off her feet when she was only 16 years old when he was living and working in Winnipeg.
+Gladys married Dave and moved to Cardinal, Ontario where they lived in the home of his parents, David and Isabella (nee Beggs) Magee.

-Dave had a grocery store but it soon became apparent that he drank too much and was abusive.
-Gladys left once and came back to Winnipeg but he followed her, promised to change, and she did go back for another while but things did not change.
+Dave' brother Tom had a grocery store in Cardinal and Dave worked in it.
+It soon became apparent that Dave drank too much and was abusive.
+Gladys left once and came back to Winnipeg but he followed her, promised to change, and she did go back for another while.
+On one occasion that Gladys was planning to leave, the grandparents (David and Isabella) hid the oldest daughter Isabelle so Gladys would not go.
+Ultimately things did not improve.
+In 1920 or 1921 Gladys' father, John Murray, went to retrieve Gladys and her three daughters and they all left for good moving back to Winnipeg.

 Since divorce was out of the question in those days the ties were cut but aside from keeping in touch with his brother Clark, Gladys severed the relationship when she moved back to Winnipeg.
 Dave did try to maintain a relationship with his girls with the occasional card and presents but unfortunately because of the times the relationship did not continue.